souk4711/http-session/README.md

 ### Cache Store

-The default store used is ActiveSupport::Cache::MemoryStore that lives on the client instance.
-You can use ths `:store` option to set a custom store, e.g. ActiveSupport::Cache::MemCacheStore.
+The default cache store is ActiveSupport::Cache::MemoryStore, which resides on the client instance.
+You can use ths `:store` option to set another store, e.g. ActiveSupport::Cache::MemCacheStore.

 ```ruby
 store = ActiveSupport::Cache::MemCacheStore.new("localhost", "server-downstairs.localnetwork:8229")